 I prepared a mind map (you know, the format which makes it easier for you to remember things) with all these commissioning related terms.
 You can download the mind map “What is Commissioning?” below after unlocking the download link by liking it on Facebook, Google+ or sharing it on LinkedIn.

 But for now – just grab a cup of coffee or tea, switch off your mobile phone and watch the commissioning training video below with an explanation about “What is Commissioning?” and all of the above mentioned commissioning related terms.

 If you like you can watch the same commissioning training video on YouTube as well.

-On EPCLessons.com I splitted this commissioning training video “What is Commissioning?” into different parts – so it’s a nice short online commissioning training course.
-You can enroll for free into this course (and free into my commissioning training course “The 9 Key Elements of Successful Plant Commissioning”) on EPCLessons.com now.
+Do you want to download this commissioning training video including the mindmap?
+Just enroll for free into this course (and as well free into my commissioning training course “The 9 Key Elements of Successful Plant Commissioning”) on CommissioningTrainingCenter.com now.
 Just click here.

 Download the “What is Commissioning?” mind map PDF for FREE now

 Do you have questions?

 Your comments, thoughts and questions about the short commissioning training video are appreciated in the comments section below!

 PS: Did you miss a commissioning term in this mind map?
 Do you use other terms to describe certain commissioning activities?
 In which industry do you work?
 Oil & gas, power, renewable energy, petrochemical, chemical, nuclear, mining, water, pharmaceuticals, biotechnology …?
 It would be great if you can share this in the comments section below.

 What is commissioning?
 What is cold commissioning, what is hot commissioning, dry commissioning, wet commissioning, static commissioning, life commissioning?
 We will answer these questions and a few more in about 30 seconds.